-interpretation of the regulation was incorrect.9 As one witness before the Subcommittee explained, "The [CF&I] decision awards OSHA a home run even if the Review Commission and a court think OSHA has only hit a foul ball."
-10 The record evidence before the Subcommittee details at length the wide-ranging and adverse effects of these decisions on the fairness of enforcement under the OSH Act: namely, that OSHRC is effectively required to defer to OSHA on questions of law.11 of the OSH Act.
+Compounding the problem, in 1991 the Supreme Court held in Martin v.
+OSHRC (CF&I Steel Corp.) that OSHA's interpretation of an ambiguous regulation must be upheld if the interpretation is merely "reasonable"-even if the reviewing court believed that the interpretation of the regulation was incorrect.10 As one witness before the Workforce Protections Subcommittee explained, "The [CF&I] decision awards OSHA a home run even if the Review Commission and a court think OSHA has only hit a foul ball."11 The record evidence before the Subcommittee details at length the wide-ranging and adverse effects of these decisions on the fairness of enforcement under the OSH Act: namely, that OSHRC is effectively required to defer to OSHA on questions of law.12

-While the judicial principle of administrative deference is one with which the Committee finds no general disagreement, the Committee believes that in this context, granting deference to OSHA instead of OSHRC is in error in light of the clear legislative history
+While the judicial principle of administrative deference is one with which the Committee finds no general disagreement, the Committee believes that in this context, granting deference to OSHA instead of OSHRC is in error in light of the clear legislative history of the OSH Act.

-Legislative history of OSHRC and the OSH Act
+Legislative History of OSHRC and the OSH Act